OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 ### TRACE

-The `TRACE` method causes the server to echo back the contents of the request.
+The `TRACE` method (or Microsoft's equivalent `TRACK` method) causes the server to echo back the contents of the request.
 This lead to a vulnerability called Cross-Site Tracing (XST) being published in [2003](https://www.cgisecurity.com/whitehat-mirror/WH-WhitePaper_XST_ebook.pdf) (PDF), which could be used to access cookies that had the `HttpOnly` flag set.
 The `TRACE` method has been blocked in all browsers and plugins for many years, and as such this issue is no longer exploitable.
 However, it may still be flagged by automated scanning tools, and the `TRACE` method being enabled on a web server suggests that is has not been properly hardened.

 ### CONNECT

 The `CONNECT` method causes the web server to open a TCP connection to another system, and then to pass traffic from the client through to that system.
 This could allow an attacker to proxy traffic through the server, in order to hide their source address, access internal systems or access services that are bound to localhost.
-An example of a CONNECT request is shown below:
+An example of a `CONNECT` request is shown below:

 ```http
 CONNECT 192.168.0.1:443 HTTP/1.1